To develop inquisitive, caring and well-rounded global citizens

 WE ARE AN INTERNATIONAL SCHOOL

-Our successful international curriculum is integrated with the Cambridge Secondary 1 and 2 curricula.
+Our successful international curriculum is integrated with the Cambridge Lower Secondary and Upper Secondary curricula.
 All lessons are taught in English which is the primary language of the school.

 In school Cambridge Checkpoint, IGCSE and the external Italian State exams, provide two challenging qualifications which allow our students to enter high schools worldwide.